 The school district does not discriminate on the basis of race, color, age (except students), religion, national origin, sex, marital status, sexual orientation, gender identity, or disability in admission or access to, or treatment in, its hiring and employment practices.
-Any person having inquiries concerning the school district's compliance with the regulations implementing Title VI, Title VII, Title IX, the Americans with Disabilities Act (ADA), §504 or Iowa Code§ 280.3 are directed to contact: Jayme Braida, the Title IX Coordinator/Equity Coordinator, 140 East Albia Road, PO Box 738, Chariton, Iowa 50049, (641) 774-5967, who has been designated by the school district to coordinate the school district's efforts to comply with the regulations implementing Title VI, Title IX, the Americans with Disabilities Act (ADA), §504 or Iowa Code§ 280.3 (2007).
+Any person having inquiries concerning the school district's compliance with the regulations implementing Title VI, Title VII, Title IX, the Americans with Disabilities Act (ADA), §504 or Iowa Code§ 280.3 are directed to contact: The superintendent of schools, 140 East Albia Road, PO Box 738, Chariton, Iowa 50049, (641) 774-5967, who has been designated by the school district to coordinate the school district's efforts to comply with the regulations implementing Title VI, Title IX, the Americans with Disabilities Act (ADA), §100 Box 738, Chariton, Iowa 50049, (641) 774-5967, who has been designated by the school district to coordinate the school district's efforts to comply with the regulations implementing Title VI, Title IX, the Americans with Disabilities Act (ADA), §204 or Iowa Code § 280.3 (2007).